puppetlabs/puppet-docs/source/puppet/3.6/reference/environments_classic.markdown

 >
 > There are two ways to set up environments on a puppet master: [**directory environments,**][directory_environments] and **config file environments.**
 >
 > This page is about config file environments, which are more complex to use but which allow you to set [`config_version`][config_version] per-environment and change the order of the `modulepath` (or remove parts of it).
 Directory environments will be able to do those things soon, but the code didn't make the 3.5.0 release deadline.
+TODO update this
 >
 > Directory environments will eventually replace config file environments.